wodby/docs/docs/stacks/drupal/index.md

 ## Drupal settings

+### Default site

+When you deploy a new Drupal application you can optionally specify `Site directory` on the 3rd step, if not specified we use `default`.
+If directory does not exist Wodby will create it automatically.
+For example if you have a directory `sites/my-drupal-site/*` you should specify `my-drupal-site`.
+This directory will be used to locate [`settings.php`](#settings-php) file and for building [`sites.php`](#sites-php) mapping.
+The default [cron job](#cron) and orchestrations performed from Wodby dashboard such Drupal cache flush will be applied for this site.

 ### settings.php

-Wodby automatically adds include of `wodby.settings.php` to `settings.php` file inside of `sites/[SITE NAME]`.
-The value of `[SITE NAME]` is `default` unless you specify it distinctly on a new application deployment form.
-If directory doesn't exist Wodby will create it automatically.

-Do not edit `wodby.settings.php`, all changes to this file will be reset.
+Wodby automatically adds the include of `wodby.settings.php` to [default site's](#default-site) `settings.php`.
 The `wodby.settings.php` file contains configuration settings for integration with Wodby services such as Database, Cache storage and Reverse Caching Proxy.
-You can override settings specified in wodby.settings.php in your `sites/*/settings.php` file after the include of wodby.settings.php
+You can override settings from this file in your `sites/*/settings.php` file after the include of `wodby.settings.php`.
+If your `settings.php` file already has the line with `wodby.settings.php` include the include will not be added again.
+Do not edit `wodby.settings.php`, all changes to this file will be reset with the next deployment.

 ### sites.php

-Wodby automatically generates `sites.php` with the mapping of all domains attached via Wodby to the directory.
+Wodby automatically adds the include of `wodby.sites.php` to `sites.php`.
+The file `wodby.sites.php` generated automatically and contains the mapping of all attached domains to the site directory you've specified for this application.

 ### Trusted hosts patterns